pes-modding/sider4/doc/readme.txt

 having to pack everything into CPK-archives.
 (This feature is similar to Kitserver's AFS2FS and to FileLoader for earler versions of PES).

+If you know a little bit how to program, you can write your own game logic using Sider's scripting engine, which uses Lua.
+This requires some reading and understanding of how the game works, but it's really not that hard ;-)
+See scripting.txt - for detailed documentation on that.